Vape shop: Design and layout

-They vary in design and product selection.
+They greatly vary in design and product selection.
 There are shops that look a bit similar to bars.
 There are shops that have a lounge where people can drink a beverage as they vape.
 Vape shops sometimes include a café or other elements that promote socializing, essentially making such places like a lounge.
 A vape shop in Anderson, CA also sells vaping products via drive-through.
 A vape shop in Elkton, Maryland also sells beer and food.
 A vape shop in Ottawa, Illinois provides a socializing area with a sofa and television.
 There are shops that have a vape bar where patrons can test out different e-liquids and socialize.
 Vape shops having lounge areas, food and beverage amenities, and entertainment may furnish a social setting for vaping that may entice newbie e-cigarette users and non-smokers alike.
 Hardly any vape shops have a photo booth.
 A small number of vape shops offer patrons the opportunity to vape via a hookah.
 A few vape shops double as art galleries.
 Vape shop tenants are usually interested in a location between 1,200 and 1,500 square feet.